guava cream cheese scones

 If you bake with it, and intend to use it like I did without transforming it first into a liquid or blending it into something, it can get kind of oozy, so if you don’t want it oozing out from the sides of your scones, just make sure none of the cubes of guava paste are exposed on the sides or bottoms, and you should be good.
 I actually liked how they oozed out and bubbled unto the baking sheet.
 When they cooled, they peeled away like little guava fruit roll-ups!
 But some of the scones didn’t have much of it left, so next time I’ll try to tuck them in more before baking them off.

-Bersama-sama, mari kita melihat keseruan taruhan di situs Toto Arizona88!
+Bersama-sama, mari kita melihat keseruan taruhan di situs togel Arizona88!
 Bersiaplah untuk merasakan sensasi taruhan yang tak terlupakan.
 Nikmati pengalaman taruhan yang mendebarkan dengan beragam pilihan permainan Live Draw SGP yang mengasyikkan.
 Jangan ragu untuk bergabung dengan kami dan mencoba keberuntungan Anda di Arizona88.

 guavasc9